sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 export LD_LIBRARY_PATH=${ODBCSYSINI}/lib:$LD_LIBRARY_PATH
 ```

-If this location needs to change, make sure to update _odbc_cas.settings_ and _odbc_saserver.sh_ before building the images.
+If you need to change locations, make sure to update the odbc_cas.settings and odbc_saserver.sh files before you build the images.

 #### Oracle

-Before you can use the access-oracle addon, add the Oracle client library RPMs and a file named tnsnames.ora in the following directory:
+Before you can use the access-oracle addon, add the Oracle client library RPMs and a file named tnsnames.ora to the sas-container-recipes/addons/access-oracle directory.

-`sas-container-recipes/addons/access-oracle`

-Confirm that the environment variables in the _oracle_cas.settings_ and _oracle_saserver.sh_ represent where the Oracle configuration exists.
-If not, update these files.
+Confirm that the environment variables in the oracle_cas.settings and oracle_saserver.sh represent the locations of the Oracle configuration.
 The default configuration expects that Oracle files will be available from within the image.

 **Note:** The Dockerfile will attempt to install any RPMs in this directory.

 #### Redshift

-Before you can use the access-redshift addon, confirm that the environment variables in the _redshift_cas.settings_ and _redshift_saserver.sh_ will represent where ODBC configurations will live.
-The default configuration expects that ODBC configuration files will be available in the directory `/sasinside`.
-For single containers running on Docker, this directory is mapped automatically directly to the running container from the Docker host.
-If running on kubernetes, `/sasinside`, or a preferred directory used should be mapped to the _sas-viya-programming_, _sas-viya-computeserver_ and _sas-viya-sas-casserver-primary_ pods.
+Before you can use the access-redshift addon, confirm that the environment variables in the redshift_cas.settings and redshift_saserver.sh files specify the locations of the ODBC configurations.
+The default locations for the ODBC configuration files are in the /sasinside directory.

+- For single containers running on Docker, this directory is mapped automatically to the running container from the Docker host.
+- If running on Kubernetes, the /sasinside directory (or a preferred directory) should be mapped to the sas-viya-programming, sas-viya-computeserver and sas-viya-sas-casserver-primary pods.

+Here are the commands that specify the locations of the ODBC configurations:

 ```
 export ODBCSYSINI=/sasinside/odbc